Eng-DO4/100-days-for-freelancing-job/README.md

 # 100-days-for-freelancing-job
 The road to catch your first client in 100 days

-It's important to learn more to be special in freelancing

-From now It's 150 days not only 100 days

 |Day|Date|Achivements|Time|
 |:-:|:--:|:----------|:---|
 |000|18/09/2022|Some Git&GitHub Commands to track my road in 100 days|2hrs|